rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49: February 22, 2017

+- [x] 25 minutes reading Sublime Text book by Wes Bos
+- [x] 25 minutes JS30: Day 14
+- [x] 100 minutes Angular 2

+I finished the Sublime Text book finally after sitting on the last few chapters while focusing on my portfolio and resume.
+I wasn't missing much.
+Just a few emmet tips.
+The section on emmet was definitely what applied to me most, and was most interesting.

+More Angular 2 leanring.
+I'm eager to get to a point where I feel like I understand.

 ### Day 48: February 21, 2017

 - [x] 100 minutes Angular 2 learning